raja-prudhvi/pdf_miner/README.md

 ### Notes:
 - The reason i could not use postgresql db module is because the module needs admin previleges, but my SA does not have it for this assignment.

 - Another reason i did not use postgresql which i spinned up already using this https://github.com/raja-prudhvi/pdf_miner_modules/blob/main/postgresql/main.tf  is because, i tried testing the connection from GKE to postgresqldb using netcat, it works like a charm.
-It was working because i hard-coded (https://github.com/raja-prudhvi/pdf_miner_modules/blob/main/postgresql/main.tf#L27 ) GKE external ip in the authorized users list in the code. ( which is not a fun way of implementing. )
+It was working because i hard-coded (https://github.com/raja-prudhvi/pdf_miner_modules/blob/main/postgresql/main.tf#L27 ) GKE external node ip in the authorized users list in the code. ( which is not a fun way of implementing. ).
+But yeah after this the Netcat test was succesfull.
+The problem here is gcp does not let me VPC peer since the servicenetworking-googleapis-com is unable to get enabled due to lack of permissions on my SA.

-But i went along with it for the sake of assignment.
-After spending some time on this, PDF_MINER app was unable to connect even the netcat test was successful. it was weird.
+PDF_MINER app was unable to connect when i set the postgresql connection string in the PDF_MINER app.It was weird.
 So due to time contrainst for now, i went with sqlite db.

 ### Final Comments:
 - The entrypoint script was modified to bypass PostgreSQL and use SQLite instead.
 - Repositories will be made private once the assignment is complete.
-- well i could not sign the certs using GCP certificate manager because i dont have a domain name. ( point to note )
+- well i could not sign the certs using GCP certificate manager because i dont have a domain name. ( point to note  for HTTPS.)
+- We can use cloud armor to make our app secure to achive owasp top 10 vulnerabilites.